 In the interactive graph shown in Fig. 1, we compare the national cumulative curves of confirmed cases and deaths.
 The available commands allow the user to act two operations on the confirmed case curve: a forward translation (Shift) forward in time and multiplication by a factor (Factor).
 These operations allow the user to check whether, to what extent, and with what parameters the combination of the two operations causes the two curves to overlap.
 The Shift “S” applied to bring the curves to the overlap corresponds to the average delay between diagnosis the eventual death.
 The factor “F” corresponds to the fatality rate found within the sample of confirmed cases.
 If the average delay between diagnosis and death and fatality rate were constant during the outbreak and if the data contain no flaws, the two curves could be brought, beyond statistical fluctuations, to almost perfect overlap.
-A decent overall agreement between the curves, as shown here, can be found with S = 4 or 5 days and with F about 15%.
+During the first wave, a decent overall agreement between the curves, as shown here, could be found with S = 4 or 5 days and with F about 15%.
+This extremely value of the case fatality ratio CFR remained approximately constant until summer, when the CFR greatly reduced as a consequence of increased testing.
+At the end of year 2020 the cumulative CFR has refuced, and in the month of December F = 4%.
+The flat shape of the curve makes the shift S not measurable.
+If should be noticed that, due to the extended time period of this epidemics, this analyis of the cumulative curve becomes less significant.

 Further details on the estimation of the fatality rate